FreeRTOS/iot-reference-stm32u5/Projects/b_u585i_iot02a_ntz/README.md

 ## 3 Building and Flashing the Firmware Image

-After importing the b_u585i_iot02a_ntz project into STM32CubeIDE, Build the project by highlighting it in the *Project Exporer* pane and then clicking **Project -> Build Project** from the menu at the top of STM32CubeIDE.
+After importing the b_u585i_iot02a_ntz project into STM32CubeIDE, Build the project by highlighting it in the *Project Explorer* pane and then clicking **Project -> Build Project** from the menu at the top of STM32CubeIDE.

 To write the newly built image to flash, select the Run As button, then select the `Flash_ntz` target.